A Tour of CoCalc

 example_notebook in the example.
 Click on Jupyter Notebook to open the notebook.

 The notebook starts with a Python 2 kernel by default.
-Change the kernel by clicking on kernel->change kernel and selecting the kernel you want.
-There are several available including Python 3, R, Julia, Octave, SageMath and Apache Spark.
+Change the kernel by clicking on Kernel->Change Kernel and selecting the kernel you want.
+There are several available including Python 3, R, Julia, Octave, SageMath and Julia.

 To start a new SageMath Worksheet, click on New and give your worksheet a name (